solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 can be referenced in platform selection decisions.

-As a final note, although there are several options for hosting MySQL in Azure, the recommend and preferred method is to utilize Azure Database for MySQL Flexible Server for its rich set of features and flexibility.
+As a final note, although there are several options for hosting MySQL in Azure, the recommended and preferred method is to utilize Azure Database for MySQL Flexible Server for its rich set of features and flexibility.

 # Resources